zihangs/plan_generators/README.md

 ### Instruction of trace generating script

 Required python 3 to run.py.
-The planners are in `./forbiditerative/` directory, need to build and test if the planners can run (a few dependency need to install).
+Require to download planners ([FI](https://github.com/IBM/forbiditerative)), store the planners in `./forbiditerative/` directory, need to build and test if the planners can run (a few dependency need to install).
 The generated traces are stored in `./gene_data/` directory

 **To build a common interface of planner:**